Your best teacher is your last mistake.

 There is a pool of keywords your visitors might use in order to look for a product similar to yours.
 Find them all along with the monthly frequency with the tools like Google keyword planner (free), SEMrush or Ahrefs (paid).
 Break them into groups and think of the additional landing pages to add to your website for the sake of SEO.
-E.g. if you find out people are typing in “POS for hairdressers” you have to have the point of sale for hairdressers landing page to increase your chances for organic traffic.
+E.g. if you find out people are typing in “POS for hairdressers” make sure to have the point of sale for hairdressers landing page to increase your chances for organic traffic.

 35. Outline the list of topics for the blog

 Google likes fresh content that is supported with data and brings readers a pot of value.
 Think of the pain points your potential customers may struggle with.
 Help them find a remedy for their pain in your articles.
 E.g. if you are building a time tracker, you have to become a wikipedia for time management.
 CRMs write about project management.
-At Chanty blog we are writing about productivity, communication and collaboration.
+At Chanty blog, we are writing about productivity, communication and collaboration.
 To learn more about this approach and inbound marketing, feel free to visit Hubspot academy.

 36. Consistently produce content

 Whatever they say, content is still a king these days.
 Just don’t produce the mediocre content.
 When writing on a topic that’s been already covered, analyze your competitors (the top 10 Google search results for a particular keyword) and write waaay better – provide more value, share more insights, support with more facts, do the better images.
 Don’t limit the content to the text only.
 Try infographics, videos, slides – find what works best for your niche.
 With a competition being so tough these days, your content has to be head and shoulders above everyone else.